GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/dependency-injection.md

 @Injected(\.customType) var customType
 ```

-In order to achieve this, you first need to define your own `InjectionKey`, and define it's currentValue, which basically creates the new instance of your type.
+In order to achieve this, you first need to define your own `InjectionKey`, and define it's `currentValue`, which basically creates the new instance of your type.

 ```swift
 class CustomType {